bap14/Streamlabs_DonatedRaffle/README.md

 The buttons section should be self-explanatory.
 Click a button and the corresponding action is executed on the raffle (if applicable).

+## Support

+If you use this script and would like to support further development, you can send donations / tips [via PayPal](https://www.paypal.me/bleepblambleep)

 ## Notes

 1. Streamlabs Chatbot will not always respond to every request immediately.